joematthews/extreme-angular/README.md

 ### Oh My Zsh / Oh My Bash / Oh My Posh

+- [Oh My Zsh](https://ohmyz.sh/): Popular on macOS, where zsh is now default.
+- [Oh My Bash](https://github.com/ohmybash/oh-my-bash): Popular on Linux, where bash is usually default.
+- [Oh My Posh](https://ohmyposh.dev/): Popular on Windows.
+Works with many shells.

+The theme `robbyrussel` (default on oh-my-zsh) is an excellent, minimal theme.

 These are great frameworks for managing shell configuration.
 They include helpful functions, plugins, helpers, and themes.

 Shell configuration frameworks are a quick way to add git branch & status information to the shell prompt.